 Blue Fluted Plain is eternally classic.
-It caprivates with its imitless versatility and graceful decoration.
-It emphasizes the delicate form and craftmanship of each piece.
+It captivates with its limitless versatility and graceful decoration.
+It emphasizes the delicate form and craftsmanship of each piece.
 Blue Fluted Plain is a timeless service and can be used everyday as the basis for a unique collection.

 Restoring a castle, reconstructing the Blue Fluted pattern Arnold Krog(1856-1931) was educated at the Royal Danish Academy of Fine Arts, School of Architecture, and went on to specialize in restoring castles in their original historical style.
 In 1885 he was appointed artistic director of the Royal Copenhagen Porcelain Manufactory.
 His first undertaking at the factory was to reconstruct and relaunch the ancient Blue Fluted pattern.
 In the course of this work he created the magnificent service that has been one of Royal Copenhagen's finest for more than a hundred years.